sschmeier/genomics/source/ngs-annotation/index.rst

 .. code:: sh

-    $ prokka --kingdom Bacteria --genus Escherichia --species coli --outdir annotation_prokka assembly/scaffolds.fasta
+    $ prokka --kingdom Bacteria --genus Escherichia --species coli --outdir annotation assembly/scaffolds.fasta

-Your results will be in the ``annotation_prokka`` directory.
+Your results will be in the ``annotation`` directory with the prefix ``PROKKA``.

 Interactive viewing